 Common problems for fiddle-leaf figs are pests and leaf issues.

-If you see pests, wipe leaves with a damp cloth and apply insecticidal soap or neem oil.
+If you see pests, wipe leaves with a damp cloth and apply insecticidal soap or neem oil diluted with water.

 8. Propagate and Multiply

 Need more fiddle-leaf figs?
+Let's propagate!
 Propagation is easy and fun.

 Final Thoughts

-A little work goes into maintaining a fiddle-leaf fig, but it becomes easier when one understands the requirements.
-Light is more manageable, and humidity and fertilization will be balanced, which will reward your plant with wonderful foliage.
-Watch for the plant's signals and fabulous tents as needed, and enjoy a lovely indoor tree!
+While fiddle-leaf figs are relatively low maintenance, it becomes easier once when understands its requirements.
+Light is more manageable, and humidity and fertilization will be balanced, which will reward your plant with lush foliage.
+Watch for the plant's signals and fabulous tents as needed, and enjoy a stunning indoor tree!